-Learning any new skill is challenging, especially playing the violin.
-You need correct posture and positioning, and if you can’t sight-read music, learning the violin will be even more difficult.
+Learning any new skill is challenging, and learning the violin is no exception.
+You need correct posture and positioning, and if you can’t sight-read music, the violin is even more challenging.

 But don’t be put off.
 Luckily, there are many violin songs that are easy enough for beginners that won’t require you to read music.